smartdevicelink/sdl_evolution/proposals/0340-atf-selenium-support.md

 #### Extend `SendResponse`

 After handling the request, the HMI will automatically respond with a success response.
 ATF will need to catch this response from the HMI and match it with the parameters included in the test.
 If the parameters match, ATF will forward the message to SDL Core and the test will continue.
 To implement this behavior, the `SendResponse()` method will need to be extended for Selenium-compatible test scripts.

+#### Extend `SendError`

+Similar to SendResponse, SendError will need to be extended to handle error responses from the HMI.

 #### Extend `SendNotification`